NullDev/DiscordJS-Template/README.md

 ## :rocket: Deployment

+- Clone the repo to your server
 - Add the correct [secrets](https://github.com/NullDev/DiscordJS-Template/blob/master/.github/workflows/cd.yml#L27-L34) to your repository settings
     - SSH_HOST: The host (domain / IP) of the server you want to deploy to
     - SSH_PORT: The SSH port of the server you want to deploy to (usually 22)
     - SSH_USER: The SSH user of the server you want to deploy to
     - SSH_KEY: The private SSH key of the server you want to deploy to
-    - REPO_PATH: The path to the repository on the server (e.g.: `/home/bots/MyCoolBot`)
+    - REPO_PATH: The path to the repository on the server (where you cloned to, e.g.: `/home/bots/MyCoolBot`)
     - PM2_HOME: [OPTIONAL] The path to the PM2 home directory, if it's custom (e.g.: `/home/bots/.pm2`)
 - Install PM2 on the server by running `npm install pm2 -g`
 - Start the bot initially by running `pm2 start pm2.ecosystem.json`